A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

-Based on the disease background, we decide to explore fiber bundles with streamlines starting from the SN region; our focus is on trends with age, and spatial feature patterns from older subgroups (where significant symptoms have been reported).
-Age based exploration is achieved through a 2 stage process.
+Based on the background knowledge of PD, we decide to explore fiber bundles with streamlines starting from the SN region; our focus is on trends with age and on spatial feature patterns from the elderly subgroups (where significant symptoms have been reported).
+First, from the entire scans we have, we investigate the relationships between age and the average fiber length (AFL) in the SN region by using the trend view in the linked visualization (\autoref{fig:SNSteps}\glf{G}).
+From the right plot where we show the association between AFL and age for each group and gender, we see a clear drop in AFL in the elderly male subjects with PD.

-First, from the entire sample, we investigate average trends by age (split by class and gender as in Fig.~\ref{fig:infovis} \glf{B}).
-In this case, we look at average fiber length in the SN region (s-AFL) as shown in Fig.~\ref{fig:SNSteps} \glf{H}.
-We see a decreasing trend for elderly male subjects with PD.
-As we investigate the trend, we begin selecting individual subjects to highlight in the plot (using the mouse).
-This helps us relates the trend with subject level behaviours.
-We can then investigate outliers, and make comparisons between subjects, and across the linked views.
-We note a high level of variability in some subject's time-point evolution, which gives us a sense of the uncertainty due to fluctuation.

-Next, we re-sample the dataset into groups of only elderly subjects, as shown in Fig.~\ref{fig:SNSteps} \glf{A} \textbf{\textit{a1}}.
-One issue that we contend with, is that we have limited data in this age group, including a significant lack of elderly female subjects.
-These issues are assessed by viewing the distributions in age and gender as shown in Fig.\ref{fig:SNSteps} \glf{A} \textbf{\textit{a2}}.
-This helps to understand the limitations of the data, and uncertainty implications before proceeding in the exploration.
-While our system supports re-sampling to balance the age and gender distributions, (both within, and across classes) this would limit our data to a very small sample when combined with the restriction on age, and would disallow detailed exploration of the discarded subjects.
-In this case, we selected subjects over 65 years of age.
-The ML pipeline is then executed using a support vector machine.
-The average accuracy for the SN region (over all CV trials) is 76.1\%, and average $F_1$ is 0.760 (Fig.~\ref{fig:SNSteps} \glf{B}).
+From the trend above, we decide to review the elderly subjects in more detail.
+To do so, we resample the dataset into only elderly subjects (i.e., age 65--100), as shown in \autoref{fig:SNSteps}\glf{A}.
+One issue is that we have limited scans in this age group, including a significant lack of female subjects, as shown in the distributions in \autoref{fig:SNSteps}\glf{A}.
+This helps notify the limitations of the data and uncertainty implications before proceeding in the ensuing exploration.
+For this analysis, we decide not to use resampling that generates the balanced age and gender distributions (which is supported by the system) because this can produce a very small resampled data when using with the restriction on age, and disallows the detailed exploration of the discarded subjects.
+The ML pipeline executes the linear SVM with the resampled data, resulting in 76.1\% average accuracy and 0.760 average $F_1$ for the SN region over all CV trials (\autoref{fig:SNSteps}\glf{B}).

-The top $7$ ranked SN features were average fiber length (AFL), mode of the anisotropy (MO), fiber number (FN), and raw T2 signal with no diffusion weighting (S0), each for the entire ROI and the inner-connect fibers separately (\textbf{\textit{c1}}).
-After selecting AFL, we look at its distribution between groups and find a notable overall difference; the HC group tends to have higher values (Fig.~\ref{fig:SNSteps} \glf{D}).
-The parallel coordinates view (\textbf{\textit{d1}}) shows group and individual trends in the top $7$ features'.
-Several features have PD group averages (thick orange line) beyond one standard deviation of the HC group (thick green line surrounded by blue dotted lines).